I. Registration and Korean Minor

 Does the EALL offer non-language classes that relate to Korea?

-What textbook is used?
+What language textbook is used?

 The Department use the Klear Textbook Series at all levels.